LuiGGi629/zadania/README.md

 - make sure to set the diameter attribute and the radius will update accordingly
 - make sure that you cannot set the area (setting area should raise an AttributeError)
 - make sure radius cannot be set to a negative number.
 Raise a ValueError exception with the error message "Radius cannot be negative".

+## Starting with a vowel

+3. Function that accepts a list of names and returns a new list containing all names that start with a vowel.